Who may apply for Office Overhead Insurance?

 How do I file a claim?

 Detailed information regarding claims procedures is issued with each new certificate.
-Promptly report all claims to Liberty Life's Home Office in
+Promptly report all claims to Liberty Life's Home Office in New Hampshire.

 APA Group Insurance Plans